-The Nova Scotia Mental Health Crisis Telephone Line provides crisis intervention for children, youth and adults experiencing a mental health crisis or mental distress.
+The Mental Health Crisis Telephone Line provides crisis intervention for children, youth and adults in Nova Scotia who are experiencing a mental health crisis or mental distress.

 The Mental Health Mobile Crisis Team is a partnership of the Nova Scotia Health Authority, the Halifax Regional Police, and the IWK Health Centre.